theobald-software/kb.theobald-software.github.io/content/_ecs-core/sales-order-chat-bot-solution-sap-integration-with-sp-online-and-nintex-for-office365.md

 - SAP ERP system on-premise
 - ECS Core as SAP integration platform
-- Nintex Workflow Cloud as workflow solution
+- Nintex Workflow Cloud (or Nintex for Office 365) as workflow solution
 - Microsoft Bot Framework for the chat bot

 ### Software Architecture ###